Clinical Program

 Self-Reporting of Criminal (Felony/Misdemeanor) Charges

 Teacher candidates are required to complete a Self-Reporting Statement during the first week of classes each semester.
-The forms will be distributed in the clinical seminar courses.
-Teacher candidates who do not complete the form within the first week of class will be administratively dropped from the course and will be required to meet with the Chair of Teacher Education if they wish to continue in the program.
+Teacher candidates who do not complete the form within the first week of class could be administratively dropped from the course and be required to meet with the Chair of Teacher Education if they wish to continue in the program.

 Teacher candidates must report any criminal misconduct charges and/or convictions that occur after a completed criminal background check or submitted Self-Reporting Statement.
 Charges/convictions must be reported to the Chair of Teacher Education and the Certification Officer as soon as possible, but no later than five business days, after the incident.
 Failure to report any incident may result in dismissal from the Teacher Education Program or failure of the candidate’s seminar course.